iksteen/puppet-lxc/README.markdown

 This module also manages a virtual ethernet bridge and network masquerading to allow the containers to connect to the world.

-Currently this module support creating Arch Linux and Debian Squeeze containers on an Arch Linux host and Debian Squeeze containers on a Debian Squeeze host.
+Currently this module support creating Arch Linux containers on an Arch Linux host and Debian Squeeze and Wheezy containers on an Arch Linux, Debian Squeeze or Debian Wheezy host.
 It was designed to be easily extendible.

 The network bridge facilitated by this module currently only supports NAT.
 The default settings for the network bridge create a network